rizwankce/A11yTest/README.md

 # A11yTest

+>Edit :- 8th OCT 2020

+>Finally found a fix, it turns out issues with storyboard.
+When i created the same view from scratch it was working perfectly.

 Custom `UIBarButtonItem` is failing to read out by voice over.

 I have the below setup, tool bar is having 2 system icons with images, 2 flexible space bar button items and a custom view with label and progressview.